lohani2280/mdanalysis/GSoC-2017-Project-Ideas.md

 It is vitally important that data is read correctly, otherwise analysis will fail at the very first step.
 For this reason, there will be a heavy emphasis on the testing for any code written, and so the project will also teach good practice in software testing.

-# Help port MDAnalysis to Python 3

-**Difficulty**: Easy

-**Mentors**:

-Python 3 is getting adopted by a wider range of users and unix distributions are starting to switch.
-MDAnalysis can't run right now under Python 3 mostly due to it's [C/Cython extensions](https://github.com/MDAnalysis/mdanalysis/wiki/List-of-extensions), we currently try to move our C-extensions to cython which supports Python 2 and 3 with one source.
-See also [#260](https://github.com/MDAnalysis/mdanalysis/issues/260).

-Missing here right now is the DCD trajectory reader.
-There is an [incomplete work](https://github.com/MDAnalysis/mdanalysis/pull/682) to enable Python 2/3 of the DCD reader.
-In this project you would finish this work by either writing finishing this work or by rewriting the DCD interface in cython.

-The second part of this project is to remove all other incompatibilities with Python 3 we currently have.
-For this you should work that our test-suite passes on Python 3.